How to Tune Your Ukulele: A Beginner's Step-by-Step Guide

 An out of tune ukulele does not sound good, so here’s how to make sure yours is tuned regularly and sounding at its best.

-What is C Tuning?
+What is C Tuning on Ukulele?

 When you first buy a ukulele or change the strings, it will need to be tuned all the time, but don’t worry, the strings soon settle down and won’t need as much twiddling.
 Soprano, concert and tenor ukulele strings are normally tuned to the notes G, C, E, A. This is called C Tuning.